wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.3.05.14 =
+Fixed a bug in the Add to Whitelist feature so the you do not need to update the definitions after whitelisting a file.

 = 1.3.05.13 =
 Fixed two bugs in the last release.